Peter Thiel: Chess

-Thiel began playing chess at the age of six, and was at one time one of the strongest junior players in the United States.
-He holds the title of Life Master, but has not competed since 2003.
+Thiel began playing chess at the age of six and was at one time one of the top junior players in the United States.
+He holds the title of Life Master, but he has not competed since 2003.
 On 30 November 2016, Thiel made the ceremonial first move in the first tiebreak game of the World Chess Championship 2016 between Sergey Karjakin and Magnus Carlsen.
+He said that he stopped trying to become better at chess, because once a certain level had been reached, chess created an alternate reality that made him lose sight of the real world.

 Media appearances

 Thiel is an occasional commentator on CNBC, having appeared on both Closing Bell with Kelly Evans, and Squawk Box with Becky Quick.
 He has been interviewed twice by Charlie Rose on PBS.
 He has also contributed articles to The Wall Street Journal, First Things, Forbes, and Policy Review, a journal formerly published by the Hoover Institution, on whose board he sits.

 In The Social Network, Thiel was portrayed by Wallace Langham.
 He described the film as "wrong on many levels".
+His distaste for the portrayal led to the establishment of the Thiel Fellowship on a whim.

 Thiel was the inspiration for the Peter Gregory character on HBO's Silicon Valley.
-Thiel said of Gregory, "I liked him...
+Thiel said of Gregory, "I liked him [...]
 I think eccentric is always better than evil".

 Jonas Lüscher stated in an interview with Basellandschaftliche Zeitung that he based the character Tobias Erkner in his novel Kraft ("Force") on Thiel.

-Right Time to Thiel by satirist Jan Böhmermann (2022) is a Bond theme-style song and music video.